Luthaf/rascaline/docs/src/devdoc/new-calculator.rst

    :end-before: [compute]
    :dedent: 4

-For each pair, we now have to check wether the corresponding sample was requested by the user and is present in the descriptor.
-To this end, we can use ``descriptor.samples.position``, which gives us an ``Option<usize>``.
-This option will be ``None`` is the sample was not found, and ``Some(position)`` where ``position`` is an unsigned integer if the sample was found.
-From the documentation of `TwoBodiesSpeciesSamples`_, we know that the samples contains four index values, corresponding to the index of the system, the index of the central atom in this system, the species of this central atom and the species of the neighboring atom.
+For each pair, we now have to find the corresponding block (using the center and neighbor species values), and check wether the corresponding sample was requested by the user.

+To find blocks and check for samples, we can use the `Labels::position`_ function on the keys and the samples `Labels`_.
+This function returns an ``Option<usize>``, which will be ``None`` is the label (key or sample) was not found, and ``Some(position)`` where ``position`` is an unsigned integer if the label was found.
+For the keys, we know the blocks must exists, so we again use ``expect`` to immediately extract the value of the block index and access the block.
+For the samples, we keep them as ``Option<usize>`` and will deal with missing samples later.

 One thing to keep in mind is that a given pair can participate to two different samples.
 If two atoms ``i`` and ``j`` are closer than the cutoff, the list of pairs will only contain the ``i-j`` pair, and not the ``j-i`` pair (it is a so-called half neighbors list).
-That being said, we can get the list of species with ``system.species()`` before the loop over pairs, and then construct the two potential samples and check for their presence.
-If neither of the sample was requested in the descriptor, then we can skip the calculation for this pair.
-We also use ``system.pairs_containing`` to get the number of neighbors a given center has.
+That being said, we can get the list of species with ``system.species()`` before the loop over pairs, and then construct the two candidate samples and check for their presence.
+If neither of the samples was requested, then we can skip the calculation for this pair.
+We also use ``system.pairs_containing()`` to get the number of neighbors a given center has.

 .. literalinclude:: ../../../rascaline/src/tutorials/moments/s3_compute_3.rs
    :language: rust